Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Introduction

+In \S \ref{hypXX} we recall some features of William Thurston's famous {\it Shapes of Polyhedra\/} construction [{\bf T\/}] of a complex hyperbolic structure on the moduli space of polyhedra with prescribed cone angles.
+When we restrict our attention to polyhedra which are doubles of strictly convex equiangular polygons, we get a real hyperbolic structure on the space of similarity classes of strictly convex equiangular polygons.
+All this is well-known, and I will give a self-contained account in \S \ref{hypXX}.
+Thurston's construction realizes the moduli space of strictly convex equiangular $N$-gons as the interior of convex polytope in hyperbolic space $\H^{N-3}$.
+The polytope is canonically defined up to the action of algebraic matrices.
+Hence it makes sense to talk about algebraic points in this polytope.
+When $N$ is odd the polytope is bounded and when $N$ is even it has some ideal vertices.

-One can use our correspondence (or the one given by Kapovich-Millson) to give a hyperbolic structure to the moduli space of planar linkages.
-The hyperbolic structure here comes from Thurston's approach to the modui spaces of polyhedra given in [{\bf T\/}].
-In other words, the corresondence simply allows one to import the Thurston hyperbolic structure to the linkage case.
-I will explain all this in \S 4.
+We use our correspondence $[L]\to [P_L]$ to give a hyperbolic structure to the moduli space ${\cal C\/}_N$ of strictly convex equilateral $N$-gons.
+We call this the {\it algebraic hyperbolic structure\/}.
+Equipped with the algbraic hyperbolic structure, ${\cal C\/}_N$ is just the Thurston polytope in $\H^{N-3}$.
+Our correspondence just imports the Thurston construction to the equilateral case.

+\begin{theorem} Relative to the algebraic hyperbolic structure, a similarity class in ${\cal C\/}_N$ has a representative with algebraic coordinates if and only if the class has algebraic coordinates in $\H^{N-3}$. \end{theorem}

+Our construction only works in the strictly convex case but there is trick to extend the construction to the general case.
+Using the action of the permutation group, which acts on the space ${\cal A\/}_N$ of all equilateral $M$-gons, we can extend our hyperbolic structure on ${\cal C\/}_N$ to one on ${\cal A\/}_N$.
+See \S \ref{put}.
+In the even case, we need to adjoin the ideal vertices to ${\cal A\/}_N$ in order to include the degenerate polygons that lie in a single line.

+When $N>6$ the space ${\cal A\/}_N$ has various conical singularities because the various copies of ${\cal C\/}_N$ do not fit nicely together around codimension $2$ faces.
+The picture of ${\cal A\/}_N$ is very satisfying when $N=5,6$.

+\begin{theorem} Relative to the algebraic hyperbolic structure, ${\cal A\/}_5$ is a hyperbolic surface of Euler characteristic $-3$.
+The space is tiled by $12$ regular right angled pentagons which meet $4$ around each vertex. \end{theorem}

+\begin{theorem} Relative to the algebraic hyperbolic structure, ${\cal A\/}_6$ is a finite volume $10$-cusped hyperbolic $3$-manifold that is tiled by $15$ regular ideal octahedra which meet $4$ around each edge. \end{theorem}

-I was inspired to think about this topic while listening to a great talk given by Juergen Richter-Gebert [{\bf R-G\/}] about the special case of equilateral pentagons.
-Richter-Gebert has a different way to give a hyperbolic structure in this case, which perhaps is more canonical.
-In any case, our method works in general and is readily computable.
+One thing that inspired me to consider equilateral polygons is that I had recently heard a great talk given by Juergen Richter-Gebert [{\bf R-G\/}] about his hyperbolic structure on the space of equilateral pentagons.
+Richter-Gebert has a different way to give a hyperbolic structure in the pentagonal case.
+His construction, like that in [{\bf KM\/}], is transcendental and seemingly hard to compute.